 When I traveled in my 20s, I have always bought souvenirs.
 I bought the souvenirs for family, friends and myself.
 I thought I care about them, I’ve to buy something for them when I travel.

 Honestly, I think most of the souvenirs I bought might not be useful for them.
 It might be a city’s signature souvenir, but who cares about it when it’s a decorating item and my friend is trapped with nowhere to display it.

-In rare cases, I still buy souvenirs for families if they ask me to buy, and I’m always so happy to buy for them.
+In rare cases, I still buy souvenirs for families if they ask me to buy them, and I’m always happy to buy for them.